synersignart/ardupilot/README.md

     5   Tools/environment_install/install-prereqs-ubuntu.sh -y
     6   . ~/.profile

+Then Log out and Log in again to save

 Now you should be able to build with waf as described in BUILD.md.
 For example, for a Copter build for the MatekH743 board:

     7     ./waf configure --board MatekH743